aws/aws-cdk/packages/aws-cdk-custom-resources/README.md

 it is implemented in term of other CloudFormation resources or as a custom resource.

+Note: when implemeting your Custom Resource using a Lambda, use a `SingletonLambda` so that even if your custom resource is instantiated multiple times, the Lambda will only get uploaded once.

 ### Example

 Sample of a Custom Resource that copies files into an S3 bucket during deployment